- It will maximize your Crawl Budget and help search engines find all your web pages

 To sum up, you can use your sidebar menu to provide a variety of filtering and sorting options - categories, subcategories, designers or brands, colors, sizes, and more.

 The footer is a sitewide directory of links located at the bottom of your pages.
 As such, it should contain useful links, i.e., your contact information, or information your customers may need in order to complete their checkout, etc. But you should also use it to optimize your sales funnel and add links to the pages that have a direct impact on your bottom line (such as your category pages, for example).

 Take a look at Net-a-Porter’s footer.

 It contains 15 links:

 - Customer Care 24/7 - an easy-to-reach contact form

-Gift Cards - this is another example of a page that can have a direct impact on your bottom line
+Gift Cards - this is another example of a page that can directly impact your bottom line

 About Us, Careers, Affiliates, Advertising, NET SUSTAIN, Our Apps - information about Net-a-Porter, their mission, affiliate program, and more

 Net-a-Porter’s footer also contains a newsletter sign-up form.